Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 man with binoculars

-You may think that higher is better, but a higher magnification will mean it’s harder to hold steady, while larger objectives tend to be heavier.
-Ideally, birder stuff should be easy to carry, as you may be walking around for hours.
+You may think that higher is better, but a higher magnification will mean it’s harder to hold steady and the field of view is usually much smaller.
+Larger objective lenses also become pretty heavy.
+Ideally, birding supplies should be easy to carry, as you may be walking around for hours, not to mention holding them up to your face for long stretches.

-You will want a pair that has a wide field of view (FOV).
+You will want a pair that has a wide field of view.
 This is how much space in feet you’ll be able to see if you are watching from 1000 yards away.
-The wider it is, the more you’ll be able to see.
-Some binoculars may even have fog- and water-proof features.
+The wider it is, the wider the view that you’ll be able to see.
+Just recognize that field of view and magnification strength are usually a tradeoff.
+Shoot for something in the middle for your first pair.

 3. Set a target list for each birding trip

-To build up excitement about your bird watching hobby, list down a set of target species that you’re hoping to see on each trip.
+To prepare for each birding outing and build up excitement for your trip, write down a list of target species that you’re hoping to see while out and about.

 woman writing into a journal

 You might even plan a trip to a place specifically to see a specific bird!
-In birding lingo, this dedicated pursuit to see a rare avian species is called “bird twitching”.
+In birding lingo, this dedicated pursuit to see a rare avian species is called “twitching.”

 While sitting in one place or wandering around aimlessly will still allow you to see birds, there’s a different kind of joy when you find something you’re actively looking for.

-There’s no guarantee you’ll ever see it, but when you do, the feeling of accomplishment is definitely there.
+There’s no guarantee you’ll ever see it, but when you do, the feeling of accomplishment is exhilarating.
+Just don’t get too bummed if you don’t spot everything on your list.
+Sometimes, the surprise sightings that you don’t anticipate at all are the most thrilling.

 4. Practice “the freezing technique”

-Birds are (literally) flighty creatures, so birders need to take great care not to spook them out.
-Movement, noise, and light can frighten them away, so birders must minimize that in order to get a good look at them.
+Birds are fast-moving and “flighty” creatures that can be fairly timid, so birders need to take great care not to spook them and lose their chance to observe or snap a photo.
+Movement, noise, and light can frighten them away, so birders must minimize these in order to get a good look at them.

 The freezing technique is an effective way to do this.
-This entails stopping every few minutes to stay still and observe your surroundings.
+Practice freezing by stopping every few minutes to stay still and observe your surroundings.
 You can even sit on a log so you’re more comfortable.

 two photographers

 When you freeze, make sure to scan the environment from canopy to underbush.
-Allow yourself a good number of minutes of staying still so birds in the vicinity will regard you as non-threatening.
+Allow yourself several minutes of standing still so you can take in your surroundings without frightening any birds.

 Different birds have different sizes of comfort zones, but you may be surprised at how close some of them can get when they are used to your presence